ppy/osu-wiki/wiki/Client/Beatmap_editor/Song_setup/en.md

 *Main article: [Stack leniency](/wiki/Beatmap/Stack_leniency)*

-In osu!, [sliders](/wiki/Gameplay/Hit_object/Slider) and [circles](/wiki/Gameplay/Hit_object/Hit_circle) that are close in time will automatically [stack](/wiki/Beatmapping/Mapping_techniques/Stack) and slightly shift if placed in the same spot.
+The stack leniency is an osu!-specific setting, which affects the behaviour of stacked objects.
+Normally, [sliders](/wiki/Gameplay/Hit_object/Slider) and [circles](/wiki/Gameplay/Hit_object/Hit_circle) that are close in time will automatically [stack](/wiki/Beatmapping/Mapping_techniques/Stack) and slightly shift if placed in the same spot.
 This is done to help players better see [overlapping](/wiki/Beatmapping/Mapping_techniques/Overlap) objects.

 The stack leniency value controls the maximum amount of time between objects, after which they will not be stacked.
 It is best left at its default value of `7`.

-### Mode Specific
+### Mode-specific

-`Allowed Modes` is a dropdown to confirm that the beatmap can only be played by the specified mode.
-Default setting is `All`, which means the creator will create an osu! beatmap that can be converted into the other game modes.
-This can be changed to be osu!taiko-specific, osu!catch-specific, or osu!mania-specific; but keep in mind that the change will remove every hit object in the beatmap.

-*Note: Decide at the time of creation and confirm the beatmap's playable mode(s) first before adding in any hit objects to prevent wasted effort.*\
-*Note: osu!mania has its own beatmap editor that is different from the typical beatmap editor.*
+The `Allowed Modes` dropdown is used to create osu!taiko, osu!catch, or osu!mania difficulties: selecting anything except `All` will limit the playable game mode to the specified one.

-The `Use special style(N+1 style) for mania` checkbox does not do anything, considering the player can set a personal preference specifically in the [Options](/wiki/Client/Options) using the `osu!mania layout` button.
+The `Use special style (N+1 style) for mania` checkbox does not do anything, considering the player can set a personal preference specifically in the [options](/wiki/Client/Options) using the `osu!mania layout` button.

 ## Trivia

-- The `Design` tab was formerly called "Storyboarding".
+- The `Design` tab's former name is `Storyboarding`.
-- In the `Difficulty` tab, there used to be `Approximate Difficulty Rating` which is a summary of all of the settings chosen on this page.
-More stars would imply a harder beatmap.
-This was, however, not the final star ranking of the beatmap as it was just an approximation based on the current difficulty settings.
-This was replaced for a label that explained that holding `Shift` would allow for fine-tuning the values by an increment of 0.1.
+- The `Difficulty` tab used to contain an approximate summary of difficulty settings, titled `Approximate Difficulty Rating`, where more stars would imply a harder beatmap.
+Later, it was replaced with a label explaining the use of `Shift` for fine-tuning the values.